jeremywu2000/NN_WaveTable_Generator/README.md

 ## Compiling wavae_daisy

-If this is the first time building the project and have not compiled the libraries make sure to follow the next subsections.
+If this is the first time building the project and have not compiled the libraries make sure to follow the next subsection.
 Alternaitvely, you may execute the `build_all` task in the wavae_daisy directory through VS code.

 To build wavae_daisy simply run the command `make` in it's directory.